AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-express-checkout.md

 #### Frontend Experience Settings

-The Frontend Experience Settings give you the opportunity to choose which PayPal logos appear on your site, and to customize the appearance of your PayPal merchant pages.
+Use the Frontend Experience Settings to choose which PayPal logos appear on your site, and to customize the appearance of your PayPal merchant pages.

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) the **Frontend Experience Settings** section.